 - Retirement funds offer tax savings now, i.e. you pay less tax now because you make contributions with earnings on which you have not paid tax, but you will pay tax later, i.e. you defer paying tax.
 In return, there are rigid legal restrictions on withdrawing your money.

-- Tax free savings investments offer less tax savings and are capped at a lower amount, but are less restrictive – they allow you to take your money out at any time
+Tax-free investment accounts offer less tax savings and are capped at a lower amount, but are less restrictive – they allow you to take your money out at any time.

 Apart from deferring tax in a retirement fund, an additional tax saving comes from paying a lower average tax rate on the benefits withdrawn from your retirement fund at and after retirement, versus the tax saved on contributions.
-The first R500 000 lump sum you take at retirement is currently tax free (importantly, this amount includes previous taxable lump sums, including severance benefits and pre-retirement withdrawals you may have made from any other retirement fund or an employer as a severance benefit).
+The first R500 000 lump sum you take at retirement is currently tax-free (importantly, this amount includes all previous taxable lump sums received from any other retirement fund or an employer as a severance benefit).

 As noted in Part 2, when you retire, you must transfer the rest of your benefit to an income-providing product.
 When you pay income tax on this benefit, you are likely to be taxed at a lower rate than when you were making contributions, which is where the additional tax saving comes in.

 From a retirement savings perspective, in most cases retirement funds offer the best tax deal.
 However, you need to be able to live with the restrictions.
-For long-term discretionary investments, it probably makes sense to put your first R33 000 into a TFI product.
+For long-term discretionary investments, it probably makes sense to put your first R36 000 into a TFI.
 Remember, however, that you will need to be disciplined and resist the temptation of withdrawing from your TFI account in order to enjoy the long-term compounding benefits.

 It is important to look at your portfolio holistically, either on your own or with the help of a good, independent financial adviser, to ensure your decisions fit in with your long-term plan.